Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 - In Florida's eight games this year, it has three wins against the spread.

-- This season, the Gators have two against the spread wins in four games as a favorite of 18 points or more.
+- This season, the Gators have two ATS wins in four games as a favorite of 18 points or more.

 - Florida's games this year have hit the over on two of eight set point totals (25%).

-- Florida is 3-3 against the spread and 4-2 overall this season when the team notches more than 24.5 points.
+- When Florida records more than 24.5 points, it is 3-3 against the spread and 4-2 overall.

-- Florida is 3-5 against the spread and 4-4 overall when the team churns out more than 345.5 yards.
+- Florida is 3-5 against the spread and 4-4 overall when the team piles up more than 345.5 yards.

-- The Gators have 16 giveaways this season, while the Gamecocks have 17 takeaways .

 - Find the latest spread and moneyline odds for Florida at SISportsbook.